nutratech/cli/README.rst

 Command line tools for interacting with government food database, and analyzing your health trends.
-The ``SR28`` database includes data for over 8500 foods and 180 nutrients.
-You can customize it with extensions and data mapping rules, built on top.
+The ``SR28`` database includes data for ~8500 foods and ~180 nutrients.
+Customizable with extensions and mapping rules built on top.

-*Requires:*
+**Requires**

 - Python 3.4.0 or later (``lzma``, ``ssl`` & ``sqlite3`` modules)
   [Win XP / Ubuntu 14.04].